What are psychedelic assisted therapies?

 Overview

-There have been recent changes to Australia’s regulation of psychedelic assisted therapies that you may have heard about:
+There have been recent changes to Australia’s regulation of psychedelic assisted therapies:

 • As of the 1st of July 2023, MDMA and psilocybin are nationally recognised as medicines and can be prescribed in strictly controlled contexts and conditions.
 However, currently there are no approved MDMA or psilocybin containing products on the Australian Register of Therapeutic Goods (ARTG)